Fernando Velasco (American football)

-Fernando Velasco (born February 22, 1985) is a former American football center.
-He was signed by the Tennessee Titans as an undrafted free agent in 2008 and also played for the Pittsburgh Steelers, Carolina Panthers and Buffalo Bills.
-He played college football at Georgia.
+Fernando Velasco (born February 22, 1985) is an American former professional football player who was a center in the National Football League (NFL).
+He was signed by the Tennessee Titans as an undrafted free agent in 2008 and was also a member of the Pittsburgh Steelers, Carolina Panthers and Buffalo Bills.
+He played college football for the Georgia Bulldogs.

-High school career
+Early life

 Velasco played offensive tackle for Jefferson County High School in Louisville, Georgia.
 During this time, he was a starter for all four years and was ranked in Rivals Top 75 Offensive Tackles in the Nation and Top 25 Offensive Tackles in Georgia.
 He was voted Class AAA First-team All-State by Atlanta Journal-Constitution and the Georgia Sportswriter Association.

 College career

-2003 season

 After graduating from Jefferson County High School, Velasco chose to attend Georgia.
-As a freshman his role was a backup offensive lineman for the majority of the season.
+As a freshman his role was a backup offensive lineman for the majority of the 2003 season.
 He did receive the Georgia Football Team's Iron Man Award for his dedication, and showing up to every practice on time.

-2004 season

-After having a solid spring practice, Velasco was the number 2 split guard on the roster.
+After having a solid spring practice in 2004, Velasco was the number 2 split guard on the roster.
 He finally received his first career start against Vanderbilt.
 For the rest of his sophomore season he received playing time as a key backup lineman.
 He again was awarded the team's Ironman Award for the 2004 season.

-2005 season

-During his junior year, Velasco was redshirted.
+During his junior year in 2005, Velasco was redshirted.
 Georgia also finally awarded Velasco with the Joseph F. Espy scholarship.

-2006 season

-Velasco was voted the team's most improved player.
+Velasco was voted the team's most improved player in 2006.
 After showing improvement he was the number 1 split guard on the Bulldog's football team.
 He graduated with a diploma in Health and Physical Education.

 Professional career

 Tennessee Titans

-After declaring for the 2008 NFL Draft, Velasco was thought to possibly be a 6-7th round pick.
+After declaring for the 2008 NFL draft, Velasco was thought to possibly be a 6-7th round pick.
 After going undrafted he was signed by the Tennessee Titans and wore number 61.
 He only played in one game for the 2009 season.

 During the 2010 season, Velasco played left guard and center in all 16 games, starting 3 of them.
 He had his first career start on October 10 in a 34–27 win over the Dallas Cowboys.
 For the 2011 season he didn't start any regular season games but played in all of them.
 In 2012, he would have a breakout year starting for the Titans at left guard and center for every regular season contest.
 He was ranked the 11th best center for the 2012 season.